As countries around the world are beginning their long and slow

 groups from the Australian National University (ANU) wrote an open

-calling for the university to find an alternative approach
+letter calling for the university to find an alternative approach

 that is acceptable for all students.
 And once the ANU open letter